imregabor/lc-tcp-tools/vis/readme.md

    `dB IL = 10 log_10 ( I / 10^-12 )` thus
    `I = 10^-12 * 10 ^ (dB IL / 10) = 10 ^ (-12 + dB IL / 10)`

-If we add two unrelated sounds of the same intensity together, it is equivalent to a 3 dB increase in the total sound pressure level.
+If we add two unrelated sounds of the same intensity together, it is equivalent to a `3 dB` increase in the total sound pressure level.
-Adding 2 ^ n intensities will increase 3n dB
+Adding `2 ^ n` intensities will increase `3n dB`
-Adding k FFT band equal intensities will increase 3 log_2(k)
+Adding k bands with equal intensities will increase `3log_2(k)`

 ## Exponential decay